AliceO2Group/AliceO2/Detectors/Raw/README.md

 ## TF rate limiting

-To apply TF rate limiting (make sure that no more than N TFs are in processing) provide `--timeframes-rate-limit <N> --timeframes-rate-limit-ipcid <IPCID>` too all workflows (e.g. via ARGS_ALL).
+To apply TF rate limiting (i.e. make sure that no more than N TFs are in processing) provide `--timeframes-rate-limit <N> --timeframes-rate-limit-ipcid <IPCID>` too all workflows (e.g. via ARGS_ALL).
 The IPCID is the NUMA domain ID (usually 0 on non-EPN workflow).
 Additionally, one may throttle on the free SHM by providing an option to the reader `--timeframes-shm-limit <shm-size>`.